 1. No choir may sing the same repertoire in two different competitions, with the exception of the National Choir of the Festival competition, which allows repetition of one piece from another competition.

 3. Changes to the submitted programme are not permitted.

 4. Choirs will be penalised for a programme that does not adhere to the stated time limits for each competition.

-5. Adjudicators will award marks for the technical ability and artistic quality of each choir, as well as the variety and communication of the selected programme.
+5. Adjudicators will award marks for the technical ability and artistic quality of each choir, and for the variety and communication of their programme.